JDeeth/DCSZap/README.md

 point number.
 DCSZap converts these into into integers - `0.0` to `0`, `1.0`
 to `65535`.

-Presently the scripts are loaded into memory at the time they are displayed for selection, so if you've edited a script with DCSZap waiting for a selection and then you run it, you'll run the old version.
 To reload the list, enter a number that doesn't correspond to any script e.g. 0.

 For more guidance on DCS-BIOS commands, please see:
 - [the DCS-BIOS documentation](https://github.com/DCS-Skunkworks/dcs-bios/blob/master/Scripts/DCS-BIOS/doc/developerguide.adoc#the-dcs-bios-import-protocol)